pmolensky/com.popp/README.md

 These devices are added just by reading the documentation.
 PoPP.Eu is known for its limited documantation , so please report to me if you
 have one of these devices for testing.

+**update:**
+Z-Wave driver updated to 1.1.6

 ### v 1.1.0 - Warning - re-pair could be needed
 **update:**